The Employment Law & HR Summit: Tri-State Region

 Immigration, Workforce Mobility & Global Talent Considerations

-• Visa sponsorship strategies for attracting and retaining global talent
+• Visa sponsorship strategies and challenges in attracting and retaining talent

-• Aligning immigration strategy with long-term workforce planning
+• Aligning immigration strategy with broader workforce planning and business needs

 Max Iacocca